polkadot-developers/polkadot-docs/tutorials/transfers/index.md

     ![Vested Transfer Function](/images/tutorials/transfers/vested-transfers/vested-transfers-2.webp)

-3. Fill in the requiered fields:
+3. Fill in the required fields:
       1. **target** - the receiver's address
       2. **schedule** - the vesting schedule.
 The schedule can be `linear` or `cliff`.
 The `linear` schedule will release the funds linearly over a period of time, while the `cliff` schedule will release the funds after a specific time period.
         - **locked** - the amount of funds that will be locked.
 It should be defined in [planks units](https://support.polkadot.network/support/solutions/articles/65000168663-how-many-planck-are-in-a-dot-){target=\_blank}